 We conduct training for our Management and Procurement teams so that they understand the risks associated with human trafficking and forced labour in supply chains and how to effectively carry out our policies and standards.
 Training is provided on what to do if they suspect that it is taking place within our supply chain.
 All of our employees are encouraged to identify and report any potential breaches of our anti-slavery stance.

 Our employee handbook details our commitments to labour and working rights.
 Boston Limited provides fair working conditions for all our employees including terms and conditions of employment, pay, working hours, health and safety, resting time and holiday entitlements.
 Forced or compulsory labour is prohibited, and coercion at work is not tolerated within our business.
 All employees are required to read and abide by our employee handbook, which details how employees can raise any uncertainties.
 Slavery and human trafficking are considered ethical concerns and employees are encouraged to express concerns openly and in confidence at any time.

-This statement fulfils the requirements of Section 54 (Transparency in supply chains) of the Modern Slavery Act 2015 and covers the period of March 2020-February 2021.
+This statement fulfills the requirements of Section 54 (Transparency in supply chains) of the Modern Slavery Act 2015 and covers the period of March 2022-February 2023.
 This statement has been established and implemented with the approval of the Managing Director as a sign of the Company's commitment at the highest level.